How to Create a Sitemap

 Creating a sitemap for your website and keeping it up-to-date are important SEO best practices.
-Search engines can crawl and index your website more completely if they have an XML sitemap for reference.
+Search engines can crawl and index your website more completely if you create a sitemap for reference.

 This necessary SEO lesson covers how to create a sitemap so you can welcome search engine spiders and help them find their way around when they visit.

 What Is a Sitemap?

 There are two kinks of Sitemaps: HTML and XML and they serve very different SEO purposes.
 An XML sitemap is a text file webmasters create that tells search engines like Google and Bing what a website contains.
 An HTML sitemap serves site visitors and identifies the important parts of your website.